 If the consideration promised in a contract includes a variable amount, the Company estimates the amount of consideration to which it will be entitled in exchange for transferring the promised goods or services to a customer.
 The Company determines the amount of variable consideration by using the expected value method or the most likely amount method.
 The Company includes the unconstrained amount of estimated variable consideration in the transaction price.
 The amount included in the transaction price is constrained to the amount for which it is probable that a significant reversal of cumulative revenue recognized will not occur.
-At the end of each subsequent reporting period, the Company re-evaluates the estimated variable consideration included in the transaction price and any related constraint, and if necessary, adjusts its estimate of the overall transaction price.
+At the end of each subsequent reporting period, the Company re-evaluates the estimated variable consideration included in the transaction price.
 Any such adjustments are recorded on a cumulative catch-up basis in the period of adjustment.